eddydpan/robot-chess-player/README.md

 # Chess-Bot

-## Welcome!

-Welcome to the Chess-bot landing page.
-This repository hosts a ROS package that enables a WidowX-200 robotic arm to play chess in real-time against a human player.
+Welcome to the Robot Chess Player project.
+This repository hosts a Dockerized bridge that enables a WidowX-200 robotic arm to play chess in real-time against a human player.
 The package allows the robot to:

 - Interpret the changing chessboard using machine vision.
-- Calculate the optimal move.
+- Calculate the optimal move with a custom chess engine.
 - Physically pick up and place chess pieces to execute its move.

+We'd like to acknowledge the [UC Berkley Rail Lab](https://github.com/rail-berkeley/bridge_data_robot) for providing a starting point for the Trossen WidowX-250 bridge.
+For detailed information about our implementation, see the [**portfolio website**](https://eddydpan.github.io/chess_bot/) of the [original repository](https://github.com/eddydpan/chess_bot).
+This repository is a fork that cleans-up the original repository's Git history.

 ---